 The seventh day Sabbath was set aside for all mankind at Creation.
 After making the entire universe, God created this time of worship by his own example of resting!
 He personally blessed it by giving it his undivided attention.
 The Sabbath is so important that it is the only day in the Bible given a name (and not merely referred to by a number).

 And God blessed the seventh day and sanctified it because on it He rested from all His work which God had created and made . . . but on the seventh day, the Sabbath, in it there shall be none.(Genesis 2:3, Exodus 16:26, HBFV throughout)

-The Sabbath or fourth Commandment, embedded at the heart of the Decalogue, specifies an exact period of time God commands humans to rest.
+The fourth Commandment, embedded at the heart of the Decalogue, specifies an exact period of time God commands humans to rest.
 The Ten Commandments were so important to God that he used his own finger to write them on tables of stone for the children of Israel!

 Jesus kept it